 The Mad Hatter asks Alice several times, "Why is a raven like a writing desk?"
 This is directly from Lewis Carroll's "Alice's Adventures in Wonderland."
 Carroll admitted that there never was an answer to the question; he made it up without an answer.
 He did provide one possible answer years later after many requests from his fans for the answer: "Because it can produce a few notes, tho they are VERY flat; and it is nevar put with the wrong end in front." ("Nevar" = "Raven" spelled backwards.
 Carroll's deliberate misspelling is often erroneously "corrected", obscuring the point of the joke.)
 Another answer, from the American puzzler Sam Loyd: "Because Edgar Allan Poe wrote on both."
 Over the years, numerous others have come up with possible answers as well.

-The Los Angeles Times reports that film director Tim Burton based the White Queen on TV cook and cookbook author Nigella Lawson.
-The character in the movie is played by Anne Hathaway.
-"There's this very beautiful cooking show host in England named Nigella Lawson and I quietly had her as my image for this character," Burton said.
+The Los Angeles Times reports that film director Tim Burton based Anne Hathaway's White Queen on a TV cook who writes cookbooks.
+"There's this very beautiful cooking show host in England named Nigella Lawson, and I quietly had her as my image for this character," Burton said.
 "She's really beautiful and she does all this cooking, but then there's this glint in her eye and when you see it you go, 'Oh, whoa, she's like really ... nuts.'
 I mean in a good way.
 Well, maybe.
 I don't know."

 Every person in Wonderland/Underland has a proper name.
 These names were invented for this movie, as in the books and most other movie versions, they are referred to only by descriptive titles.
 In this version the Hatter's name is Tarrant Hightopp, The White Rabbit is McTwisp, The Dormouse is Malyumkin, The March Hare is Thackery, The Caterpillar is Absolem, The Chesire Cat is Chessur, The White Queen is Mirana Crimms, The Red Queen is Iracebeth Crimms, and the Knave of Hearts is Ilosovic Stayne.
 The size-changing potions are likewise named for the first time: The cake that makes Alice grow is called Upelkuchen, and the liquid that makes her shrink is called Pishalver.